 Manual processes are breeding grounds of human error, misused time, amongst other misfortunes.

 At its core, this eliminates the need for manual order placement.
 Using Electronic Data Interchange (EDI), managers can automate time-consuming ordering process features.

 Example: ERP System Add-On

-This alternative shies away from developing from-scratch Supply Chain Management.
+This alternative shies away from developing a software for Supply Chain Management from scratch.
 Instead, users can enable Power Apps and Software Query Language (SQL).
 This would then combine with Microsoft Dynamics.